-Calibration: As no international reference serum exists for IgM antibodies against EBV-CA, results are provided in the form of ratios which are a relative measure for the concentration of antibodies in serum or plasma.
+Calibration: As no international reference serum exists for antibodies against EBV-EA-D, results are provided in the form of ratios which are a relative measure for the concentration of antibodies.

-For every group of tests performed, the extinction values of the calibrator and the ratios of the positive and negative controls must lie within the limits stated for the relevant test kit lot.
+For every group of tests performed, the extinction readings of the calibrator and the ratio of the positive and negative controls must lie within the limits stated for the relevant test kit lot.
 A quality control certificate containing these reference values is included.
 If the values specified for the controls are not achieved, the test results may be inaccurate and the test should be repeated.

-The binding activity of the antibodies and the activity of the enzyme used are temperature-dependent.
+The binding activity of the antibodies and the activity of the enzyme used is temperature-dependent.
 It is therefore recommended using a thermostat in all three incubation steps.
-The higher the room temperature (+18°C to +25°C) during the incubation steps, the greater will be the extinction values.
+The higher the room temperature (+18°C to +25°C) during the incubation steps, the greater will be the extinction.
 Corresponding variations apply also to the incubation times.
 However, the calibrator is subject to the same influences, with the result that such variations will be largely compensated in the calculation of the result.

-Antigen: The microplate wells were coated with the affinity purified Epstein-Barr virus capsid antigen ap125.
+Antigen: The microplate wells were coated with the recombinant Epstein-Barr virus early antigen diffuse.
+The protein was expressed in E. coli and the molecular weight is 45 kDa.

 Detection limit: The lower detection limit is defined as the mean value of an analyte-free sample plus three times the standard deviation and is the smallest detectable antibody titer.
-The lower detection limit of the Anti-EBV-CA ELISA (IgM) is a ratio of 0.08.
+The lower detection limit of the Anti-EBV-EA-D ELISA (IgM) is ratio 0.02.